-Local 802 has negotiated a health benefits Shortfall Fund in several orchestra contracts to help freelance orchestra musicians maintain their health insurance.
-The musicians on the Primary Hiring Lists of these orchestras may apply for contributions from the funds to reach either Plan A or Plan B as long as they have at least some contributions in the plan for the covered period.
-The shortfall fund may not be utilized to move from Plan A to Plan A+.
+Local 802 has negotiated a health benefits shortfall fund in several orchestra contracts to help freelance orchestra musicians maintain their health insurance.
+The musicians on the primary hiring lists of these orchestras may apply for contributions from the funds to reach either Recovery Plan A or Plan B if they have at least some contributions in the plan for the covered period.

 Applications will be considered in the order they are received.
-As such, in order to provide fair response opportunities to our Membership, an outline of the form is provided below.
-For further fairness, submissions cannot be submitted until 9:30am EST on the opening submission day (July 1st, 2020.)
-Please note that, for shortfall fund request eligibility, you must have been rostered with AND worked for one or more of the orchestras listed below under “Participating Orchestras” during the period January 1, 2020 – June 30, 2020.
+As such, to provide fair response opportunities to our membership, an outline of the form is provided below.
+For further fairness, submissions cannot be submitted until 9:30am EST on the opening submission day.
+Please note: for shortfall fund request eligibility, you must have been rostered with AND worked for one or more of the orchestras listed below under “Participating Orchestras” during the most recent six-month contribution period.

 - Email address (does not need to match your email address on file with Local 802)

 - Full name

 - Whether you’re requesting contributions for Recovery Plan A and/or Plan B.

 - Which orchestra(s) you are requesting a shortfall from